-Launched in June 2019 after a successful public forum on the crisis in journalism in Somerville the previous February, the Somerville News Garden is a grassroots effort to attempt to stop Somerville, MA, USA from turning into what media academics are calling a “news desert”—a municipality that no longer has professionally-produced news outlets.
-It is sponsored by the Boston Institute for Nonprofit Journalism in partnership with the Somerville Media Center.
+Launched in June 2019 after a successful public forum on the crisis in journalism in Somerville the previous February, the Somerville News Garden was a grassroots effort to attempt to stop Somerville, MA, USA from turning into what media academics are calling a “news desert”—a municipality that no longer has professionally-produced news outlets.
+The initiative was sponsored by the Boston Institute for Nonprofit Journalism in partnership with the Somerville Media Center and concluded operations in June 2023 after successfully spinning-off two of its four projects into a new independent organization, thus demonstrating the effectiveness of the model BINJ developed for helping municipalities to revive failing local news infrastructures.

-2) a Neighborhood Media School that trains Somerville-area residents in the fundamentals of reporting, news analysis, and multimedia production (e.g., photography, video, data visualization);
+The Neighborhood Media School that trained Somerville-area residents in the fundamentals of reporting, news analysis, and multimedia production (e.g., photography, video, data visualization) was suspended after a trial run in summer 2020 due to logistical difficulties caused by the coronavirus pandemic and was never restarted.

-In February 2023, SNG spun off the Somerville Wire that, a news service run by professional journalists with contributions from area residents that covers Somerville and syndicates its articles to interested independent news outlets and the public at large.
+In February 2023, SNG spun off the Somerville Wire, a news service run by professional journalists with contributions from area residents that covers Somerville and syndicates its articles to interested independent news outlets and the public at large, as a project of the Somerville Media Fund.

 Email firstname.lastname@example.org for more information.